 - Utica College - Online Bachelor's of Science in Criminal Justice

 Jobs and Training with Sheriff’s Departments in Maryland Counties

-Howard County: Since 1851 the Howard County Sheriff’s Department has served local residents, including those in Ellicott City and Columbia.
-It handles judicial services, domestic incidents, and landlord-tenant issues.
-New recruits are required to complete a course at the Maryland Police Training Commission Certified Training Academy.
+Since 1851, the Howard County Sheriff’s Office has served local residents, including those in Ellicott City and Columbia.
+The Department also handles judicial services, domestic incidents, and landlord-tenant issues.
+Applicants that get through the rigorous vetting process and qualify as recruits go on to complete a course at the highly respected Maryland Police Training Commission Certified Training Academy.

-Montgomery County: The Montgomery County Sheriff’s Department is the oldest law enforcement department in the county, and one of the oldest in the country, with a founding date in 1777.
+The Montgomery County Sheriff’s Office is the foremost law enforcement agency in the county and one of the oldest in the country, with a founding date of 1777.
 Until the founding of the Maryland State Police, the sheriff’s department was the sole provider of law enforcement in the region, which includes Silver Spring.
-Requirements for employment include completion of the Montgomery County Public Safety Training Academy and Field Training Program.
+Qualified applicants go on to become cadets and attend the Montgomery County Public Safety Training Academy and Field Training Program.

-Charles County: The Charles County Sheriff’s Department is the principal law enforcement agency in the area, providing police services in addition to fulfilling its role to the judiciary branch of government, which includes operating a detention center.
-The office of sheriff in Maryland is a 350-year-old concept, and candidates for the sheriff’s deputy position must attend training at the Southern Maryland Criminal Justice Academy.
-The city of Waldorf is served by this sheriff’s department.
+The Charles County Sheriff’s Office is the principal law enforcement agency in the area, providing patrol services and fulfilling its role to the judiciary branch of government, which includes operating a detention center.
+Qualified candidates for the sheriff’s deputy position attend training at the Southern Maryland Criminal Justice Academy.

 Jobs and Training with Municipal Police Departments in Maryland

 The issue of crime in Baltimore doesn’t tell the entire story for the state of Maryland as a whole, but it does tell an important one.
 City police departments work hard to keep the people and property within their municipal jurisdictions safe, swiftly brining anybody that gets in the way of that to justice.